thomal/COMP208/README.txt

 class diagram
 pseudocode
 review use of Message class
-pair class in class interfaces
+specify what is static in class interaces

 DB needs to store the following: revocation     | public key	signature	leaked_at	timestamp